Wrapper-Offline-Electron/wrapper-offline-electron.github.io/README.md

 -------------------------------------

-# Wrapper Offline Electron won't be updated now (but only for critical fixes)
+# Wrapper Offline Electron is outdated now

-Please use [Wrapper Offline Desktop](https://wrapper-offline-desktop.github.io) instead, which has less bugs, and more nice updates.
+# Please use [Wrapper Offline Desktop](https://wrapper-offline-desktop.github.io) instead, which has less bugs, and more nice updates.

-# Wrapper Offline Electron has a critical bug?

-Report it to our [discord server](https://discord.gg/Ug2mGxe6qK)!

-# Downloads
+# Downloads (Files don't exist anymore)

 No dependencies (like Flash Player) needed!
 They are already provided for you!